Travis Bogard Artist in Residence Program

 The Travis Bogard Day-Use Program offers Bay Area artists access to the Eugene O’Neill National Historic Site five days a week, Wednesday through Sunday, from 9:00 a.m. until 5:00 p.m.

 Fellows may work in scholarly or creative writing, playwriting, or the visual arts, including stage design.
 Artists may work alone or as a team, perhaps workshopping a play.
-Fellowships will be scheduled in two consecutive, five-day increments (Wed. through Sun.)
+Fellowships will be scheduled in two, five-day increments (Wed. through Sun.)

 Applicants, who must be at least 21 years old, will submit the application form including specifics of the project, curriculum vitae, references, and an explanation of why dedicated time at Tao House is important to the project.
 Applicants may also apply to use the library and archive of theatre materials.